-The district of Gastown, Vancouver is the oldest past of the city.
+The district of Gastown, Vancouver is the oldest part of the city.
 It grew from a single pub founded by John ‘Gassy Jack’ Deighton in 1867.
 There’s even a statue, the Gassy Jack statue, that’s dedicated to him in Gastown today.
 Every visitor to Vancouver should spend an afternoon or longer in Gastown.
 There are so many things to do in Gastown from shopping to eating and some sightseeing too!
 If you’re looking for free things to do in Vancouver then checking out Gastown should be one of them!

 Gastown is one of the most picturesque neighbourhoods of downtown Vancouver.
 Sure, there isn’t exactly a whole tonne of greenery like my home neighbourhood the West End.
 But there are cobbled streets, an old Steam Clock, vintage lampposts and independent shops aplenty.